Grappe501/arkansas-political-history/site/src/content/pages/misc/routing-and-slugs-spec-md.md

 If a page is replaced or merged:
 Keep the original URL alive
 Add a banner at the top:
-“This page has been merged into: [New Page].”
+"This page has been merged into: [New Page]."
 Do not delete public pages without a redirect.

 ## 10. Implementation checklist